unisolutions/silverstripe-latesttweets/README.md

 ## Usage

 Simple.
 Just place $LatestTweets anywhere in your template.

-You can override default LatestTweets.ss if you custom latest tweet list template.
+If you're unhappy with default tweet list template you can override the default LatestTweets.ss template.

 ## Third parties